 Modeling and Decomposing Neural Field Potentials

-Why: Features of the neural field potentials, such as oscillations, are routinely used in cognitive neuroscience as biomarkers of behavior, cognition, and disease, yet we have very little idea about how these mesoscale population-level signals come about.
+Why: Features of the neural field potentials, such as oscillations and asynchronous activity, are routinely used in cognitive neuroscience as biomarkers of behavior, cognition, and disease, yet we have very little idea about how these mesoscale population-level signals come about.
 Personally, rather than just measuring them, I think having a theory-driven forward model of the signals we use would help us in better linking them with the behavioral variables we’re ultimately interested in.